 Come by Saint Louis Abbey, and Father Augustine will be delighted to take you on a tour.
 Once you get him out of the cloister, he will talk about pretty much anything, but his favorite talks include...

-How to Get the Most Out of Advent
+How to Get the Most Out of Lent

 For centuries, monks have been quietly perfecting the art of silence.
-Take a break from the pre-Christmas rush to discover the secret Benedictine formula for a holy, joyful, peaceful Advent.
+Discover the secret Benedictine formula for a holy, joyful, peaceful Lent.

 Don’t Follow your Dreams